-Hundreds protest in Tunisia against Saudi Crown Prince's visit
+Hundreds protest in Tunisia at Saudi Crown Prince visit

-TUNIS (Reuters) - Hundreds of Tunisians protested on Tuesday against a visit by Saudi Arabia’s Crown Prince, denouncing the top Saudi royal as a murderer in the second straight day of demonstrations condemning the killing of Saudi journalist Jamal Khashoggi.
+TUNIS (Reuters) - Hundreds of Tunisians protested on Tuesday against a visit by Saudi Arabia’s Crown Prince, denouncing the kingdom’s de facto ruler as a murderer in a second straight day of demonstrations condemning the killing of Saudi journalist Jamal Khashoggi.

-Crown Prince Mohammed bin Salman, heir to the throne of the world’s top oil exporter, departed from Cairo on Tuesday and was expected in Tunis in the late afternoon on a tour of Arab states that has also taken him to Bahrain and the United Arab Emirates.
+Crown Prince Mohammed bin Salman, heir to the throne of the world’s top oil exporter, left Cairo on Tuesday and was expected in Tunis in late afternoon on a tour that has also taken him to Bahrain and the United Arab Emirates.

-The killing of Khashoggi, a Washington Post columnist and acritic of the crown prince, at Riyadh’s consulate in Istanbulsix weeks ago has strained Saudi Arabia’s ties with the West andbattered Prince Mohammed’s image abroad.
+The killing of Khashoggi, a Washington Post columnist and acritic of the crown prince, at Riyadh’s consulate in Istanbul six weeks ago has strained Saudi Arabia’s ties with the West and battered Prince Mohammed’s image abroad.

 Hundreds of protesters marched through the central Habib Bourguiba avenue in Tunis, scene of the mass protests that toppled Ben Ali in 2011.